jowharshamshiri/ws/README.md

 # Nomion

-A tool suite for file operations, version management, and development workflow automation.
+A tool suite for file operations, line analysis, version management, and development workflow automation.
 The suite includes:

 - **refac**: Recursive string replacement in file/folder names and contents
+- **ldiff**: Line difference visualizer for pattern recognition in logs and command output
 - **scrap**: Local trash can using a `.scrap` folder for files you want to delete
 - **unscrap**: Restore files from `.scrap` folder to their original locations
 - **verbump**: Automated version management for projects